XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-create-conditional-escrows.md

 ## Cancel Escrow

 When the Escrow Cancel time passes, the escrow is no longer available to the recipient.
 The initiator of the escrow can reclaim the XRP, less the transaction fees.
 Any account can cancel an escrow once the cancel time has elapsed.
-Accounts that try to cancel the transaction prior to the **Escrow Cancel** time are charged the nominal transaction cost (12 drops), but the actual escrow cannot be cancelled until after the Escrow Cancel time.
+Accounts that try to cancel the transaction prior to the **Escrow Cancel** time are charged the nominal transaction cost (about 10-15 drops), but the actual escrow cannot be cancelled until after the Escrow Cancel time.

 ## Oh No!
 I Forgot to Save the Sequence Number!